 Keep in mind that while your child can take out contributions without IRS consequences, the same isn’t true for earnings.
 Any investment earnings withdrawn for unqualified reasons result in income tax on the distribution and a 10% early withdrawal penalty.

-• The account has been active for at least five years
+- The Roth IRA must have been open for at least five years.

-But as your kids often learn in school, there are always exceptions to the rule.
+But as your kids often learn in school, there are sometimes exceptions to the rule.

 2. Funds Can be Used for More than Retirement